OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:45

-The one who looks at me is seeing the one who sent me.
+You who sees me, sees the one who sent me.

 ## John 12:46